Our Theory of Change

 DONORS AND OTHER SUPPORTERS

-How do we use the data we collect
+How we use the data we collect

 The data we’ve collected gives us a clear understanding of how successful our Programs were in the last financial year.
 We use the learnings to improve the experience for children, young people and volunteers as well as strategically to guide our future direction and growth.